FREQUENTLY ASKED QUESTIONS

 Even though only a handful of colleges currently don't require standardized-exam essays, quite a few still recommend them.
 Besides, a student who writes an ACT essay will stand out in the crowd.
 Moreover, I hear time and again from parents and guardians that my lessons and feedback helped raise their high schoolers' general writing skills, which will serve them for a lifetime.

 3. I want to write a practice essay for you to review, but I don't have access to a scanner.
 Can I send photos instead?

 It depends on the quality of the photographs.
 I recommend downloading a mobile-scanner app.
 The following one is easy to use—and it's free if you don't mind an unobtrusive watermark at the bottom of each scanned page: https://www.camscanner.com/user/download.

-Yes, but writing legibly isn't enough.
+Wrong.
 It's human nature to judge appearances, and scorers subconsciously judge essay content based on how it looks.
-When I review essays, I pay close attention to the handwriting and offer tips on how to make it more appealing.
+When I review essays, I pay close attention to the handwriting and offer tips on how to make it appear more sophisticated and appealing.
 Relatively simple changes, such as adjusting the size, slant or height of letters, can lead to higher scores.